"SB 51 is a must-pass piece of legislation if we want our communities to thrive again."

 Posts published in “Coronavirus”

-Missouri’s net general revenue collection increased by 20 percent for the year in December, according to the latest general revenue report.
+March general revenue collections increased by more than 15 percent compared to the same time in 2020, according to the latest report.

 As catalytic converter thefts increase across the country, the Missouri House is set to debate a bill meant to curb the issue.

 A look at what vaccine passports are and how they are utilized in other parts of the world since the COVID-19 pandemic.

 Missouri’s Public Service Commission (PSC) moved up the effective date for an extended COVID-19 waiver requested by Spire Missouri.